Elise A. Piazza

 Liu, Piazza, Simony, Shewokis, Onaral, Hasson, & Ayaz.
 Scientific Reports, 2017.

-In one study, we found that asymmetry between the two cerebral hemispheres impacts our conscious perception during binocular rivalry.
-Our results indicate that conscious representations differ across the visual field and that these differences persist for a long time (at least 30 seconds) after the onset of a stimulus.
-In a follow-up study, we found that this hemispheric filtering is based on a relative comparison of the SFs available in the current environment.
+In one study, we found that asymmetry between the two cerebral hemispheres impacts our conscious perception during rivalry.
+Our results indicate that conscious representations differ across the visual field and that these differences persist for a long time (>30 seconds) after the onset of a stimulus.
+In a follow-up study, we found that this hemispheric filtering is based on a relative comparison of available spatial frequencies in the current environment.

-In another set of studies, we investigated the impact of predictive information on perception.
+In another set of studies, we investigated how prediction informs perception.
 First, we showed that people are more likely to perceive a given image during binocular rivalry when that image matches the prediction of a recently-viewed stream of rotating gratings.
-More recently, we have found that arbitrary associations between sounds and images (established during a brief, passive statistical learning period) enable sounds to impact what we see during rivalry.
+More recently, we have found that arbitrary associations between sounds and images (established during a brief, passive statistical learning period) bias what we see during rivalry.

 Persistent hemispheric differences in the perceptual selection of spatial frequencies.